-Infants in childcare centers have a higher risk of contracting an infection that may lead to bronchiolitis because they're in close contact with lots of other young children.
+Infants in childcare centers have a higher risk of getting an infection that may lead to bronchiolitis because they're in close contact with lots of other young children.

-The best way to prevent the spread of viruses that can cause bronchiolitis is frequent hand washing.
+The best way to prevent the spread of viruses that can cause bronchiolitis is washing hands well and often.
 It may help to keep infants away from others who have colds or coughs.
 Babies who are exposed to cigarette smoke are more likely to develop severe bronchiolitis compared with those from smoke-free homes.
 So it's important to protect children from secondhand smoke.

-There's no bronchiolitis vaccine available yet, but a medication can be given to lessen the severity of the disease.
+There's no bronchiolitis vaccine available yet, but a medication can be given to ease the severity of the disease.
 It's recommended only for infants at high risk of severe disease, such as those born very prematurely or those with chronic lung or heart disease.
-The medication, which contains antibodies to RSV, is given as an injection monthly during peak RSV season.
+The medicine, which contains antibodies to RSV, is given as an injection monthly during peak RSV season.

 The incubation period (the time between infection and the onset of symptoms) ranges from several days to a week, depending on the infection causing the bronchiolitis.

-Cases of bronchiolitis usually last about 12 days, but kids with severe cases can cough for weeks.
-The illness generally reaches its peak on the second or third day after coughing begins, causing breathing difficulty before gradually resolving.
+Cases of bronchiolitis usually last about 12 days, but kids with severe cases can cough and have wheezing for weeks.
+The illness generally reaches its peak on the second or third day after coughing begins, causing breathing difficulty before slowly getting better.

-Fortunately, most cases of bronchiolitis are mild and require no specific professional treatment.
+Fortunately, most cases of bronchiolitis are mild and don't need specific professional treatment.
 Antibiotics aren't useful because bronchiolitis is caused by a viral infection, and antibiotics are only effective against bacterial infections.
-Medication may sometimes be given to help open a child's airways.
+Medicine may sometimes be given to help open a child's airways.

 The best treatment for most kids is time to recover and plenty of fluids.
 Making sure a child drinks enough fluids can be tricky, though, because infants with bronchiolitis may not feel like drinking.
-They should be offered fluids in small amounts at more frequent intervals than usual.
+They should be offered fluids in small amounts often.

 Indoor air, especially during winter, can dry out airways and make the mucus stickier.
 Some parents use a cool-mist vaporizer or humidifier in the child's room to help loosen mucus in the airway and relieve cough and congestion.
 If you use one, clean it daily with household bleach to prevent mold build-up.
 Avoid hot-water and steam humidifiers, which can be hazardous and can cause scalding.